lucifermorningstar1305/scrappy/README.md

 I am a repository, containing data-scraping files, for any websites you name it!
 I dare you 😎.

-Also I've silent download mode, which means I'll run in the background and collect data for you, without even disturbing your work 😇
+Also I've silent download mode, which means I'll run in the background and collect data for you from the web, without even disturbing your work 😇

 ## Dependencies 👨‍👩‍👧‍👦